Inviting Research Community and Environment

 Fellows have access to the library collections, which chronicle material culture in American and abroad from the 17th into the 20th centuries.
 The collections are books and periodicals, including 18,260 rare books and about 1,200 periodical titles; manuscripts and printed ephemera, including 2,900 records groups, ranging in size from an item to tens of thousands of pieces; visual resources, including 170,000 photographs; and the Winterthur Archives, including 2,400 cubic feet of records.
 Library collections are searchable online.
-Fellows are granted 24-hour access to open stack collections in the library.
-Rare book and manuscript collections are available Monday-Friday 8:30 am to 4:30 pm, and 9:00 am to 1:00 pm on the second Saturday of the month.
+Collections access is subject to change according to Winterthur's COVID-19 Access Plan.

 Resources for the 17th to the early 20th centuries include: